 Keep routines as consistent as possible.
 Toddlers thrive on consistent routines because it helps them feel secure.
 When parents divorce, toddlers are most concerned about how their needs will be met.
 Although both parents do not have to do things exactly the same, it is much easier for toddlers if most daily routines (morning and bedtime rituals, nap schedules, bath times and mealtimes) are similar at each home.
 In addition, discussing when and how to implement the same toilet training structure in each household will make it that much easier.
 If you can’t reach a consensus or if conflict between the two of you is too high, focus on parenting in your own home and allow the other parent to do the same in their home.

 Set reasonable limits and enforce them in a clear, firm and predictable way.
+Young children need clear, consistent rules that are enforced on a loving way.
 Toddlers’ negative behavior and acting out may increase during the divorce process.
-Toddlers need clear, consistent rules that are enforced in a loving way.
 To help avoid continuous struggles, allow your toddler to choose between two acceptable choices, such as, “Would you like grapes or an apple for snack today”.
+Be clear about what will happen if the toddler does not obey the rules.
 When parents respond to their child’s needs using a consistent, sensitive and affectionate approach, toddlers are more likely to flourish and adopt appropriate behaviors.

 Provide reassurance at times of transitions.
 While separation anxiety is a normal part of your child’s development at this age, it may increase significantly during exchanges between homes.
 Parents can make exchanges easier by following predictable schedules, shielding their child from conflict at the exchange and allowing their child to bring with them a transition object, such as blankets, stuffed animals or other prized possessions.
 Allow your child to have a photograph of the other parent in his or her bedroom and to make or receive phone calls to or from the other parent.
 This reassures them that the other parent is still around and loves them.